-BUS400 - Money and Banking
+BUS400 - Money and Banking 3.0 semester credits Delivered Online

 Money and Banking will provide students with a series of concepts and principles that relate to the US Monetary System along with the policies that govern the US Monetary system.
 Building on this subject, students will conduct a thorough study on alternative values of money along with a functional analysis of the Federal Reserve System, the Treasury, and the US banking industry.